nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 resetting of filter on `filteredFinancialRecords` through the `updateFilteredFinancialRecordList` method.
 The updated original financial records are then displayed to the user on the front end of the application.

+Given below is an example usage scenario and how the `find` mechanism behaves at each step.

+Step 1.
+The user executes `find-fr d/Lunch a/10 c/Food` command which filters and displays the updated financial records list

+Step 2.
+The user is satisfied with his query result and wishes to revert the financial records list back to its original state.
+The `reset-filter` command is executed which indirectly calls the `updateFilteredFinancialRecordList` method, causing `filteredFinancialRecords` to display all available financial records.

 ### Statistics Feature